HackBulgaria/Core-Java-2/week3/1-Files-Paths-Streams/prereading.md

 * Bonus: What is Glob?
 * What fincionality represents File in Java?
 * What is Scanner?
+* What is RandomAccessFile?
+* Bonus: What is filter streams?
+* Bonus: What is PrintStream and PrintWriter?
 * What kind of Links are there?//symbolic, hard

 *Time: 2H*